what we do

-exploring the imaginal domain
+the imaginal

 Research about the imaginal examines the territories and processes of the unconscious psyche, including those we can access deliberately — through techniques like active imagination — and those that come upon us less voluntarily — like dreaming.
 Among our special interests are the figures of the inner world, the practice of active imagination, and the ethical issues raised by imaginal practice.